|LabVIEW 2014 Help|

 |LabVIEW 2017 Help|

 If you wire an array to a For Loop or While Loop, you can read and process every element in that array by enabling auto-indexing.
 When you wire an array from an external node to an input tunnel on the loop border and enable auto-indexing on the input tunnel, elements of that array enter the loop one at a time, starting with the first element.

-Complete the following steps to pass elements in an array through a loop.
+Complete the following steps to pass elements into an array through a loop:

 |Note To avoid default data output values when a loop does not execute, enable auto-indexing every time a For Loop has an output tunnel.|

 A bracketed glyph appears on the loop output tunnel to indicate that auto-indexing is enabled.

 Complete the following steps to configure the output tunnel of the loop to return the indexed value of an array, the last value of an array, or a concatenated array:

 Refer to the following table for more information about each of the output options the tunnel can return.